 The road itself is narrow by highway standards and can be undulating because of the roadbed – often made of material pushed up from both sides of the road.
 The road often/usually passes through scenic terrain, but the design of the road is anything but scenic.
 During construction of many road stretches, something like 50 meters on either side was cleared of vegetation – and it has taken decades to partially recover.
 Also, passing lanes are rare and scenic turnouts and wide shoulders almost non-existent, so drivers need to be constantly on the lookout for pull-off spots when driving through interesting terrain.
 Fortunately, few fences prevent you from walking off into the surrounding terrain.
 Unfortunately, this means that cattle might cross the road…

 A golden rule for driving in many countries, and certainly in Mexico, is to avoid driving at night.
 Lack of fencing on roads, cattle sleeping on roads, and lack of enough reflectors along the roads all make night driving more dangerous.
-And this doesn’t even consider the possibility of road blockades by criminal groups – something that has existed for decades – existing even prior to the activities of recent decades.
+And this doesn’t even consider the possibility of road blockades by criminal groups – something that has existed for decades – existing even prior to the activities of recent years.
 While rare, one such experience is enough for a lifetime.
-Don’t drive at night; budget your time and stops so you can arrive before dark.
-In towns this strict rule doesn’t really apply.
+Don’t drive at night; budget your time and your stops so you can arrive before dark.
+In towns this strict rule doesn’t really apply, though street lighting at night in cities is not comparable to the US.

 One thing that has changed since the completing of the paved road connecting northern and southern Baja California in 1974 is that tourism by Mexicans has greatly increased.
 Decades ago, most drivers of the peninsula were Americans from California.
 Today, the cities of Tijuana and Mexicali have large populations and many people with the economic means and interest to travel south to enjoy the beaches and waters of the Gulf of California in southern Baja California.
 Our recent 2019 trip took place during the Semana Santa – the national week-long break prior to Easter.
 Normally, we avoid this week – whenever possible in Latin America, because the hotels, highways and tourist attractions are crowded in the countryside.
 And indeed, some areas – beaches specifically, were very full with local tourists.
 But away from such attractions there were few people.